sena-00/passcheck/README.md

 The logic for this app is centralized in `for` and `if` loops.
 This can be found in found in the line 79.
 The rest of the code is mostly visual changes and buttons/actions customization.

->[!NOTE]
->This application has been developed for educational purposes only.
-There are (many) mistakes on it.
->Prior to this, i had not python experience.